isGameFox/BattleTank/README.md

 # BattleTank
-Open world tank v tank game. via GameDev.tv course
+Open world tank vs tank game.
+This is a game made by the Unreal Codeing course by Ben Tristem available by Udemy.